How to Create a Vision Board Journal

-The board will help clarify your goals and focusing your energy on achieving them.
+The board will help clarify your goals and focus your energy on achieving them.

 6. Develop good habits

-The exercise of visualizing your board and the following actions you take to reach your them make you establish good new habits that in time will help shifting your mindset to constantly work towards goals.
+The exercise of visualizing your board and the following actions you take to reach them, make you establish good new habits that in time will help shift your mindset to constantly work towards goals.

-I think creating a vision board in the bullet journal makes total sense because I have my notebook constantly with me.
+I think creating a vision board in your bullet journal makes total sense because I have my notebook constantly with me.

 With that said, a vision board needs to be seen – we will get to it later.

-For now let’s prepare for what we want to put in our visual board.
+For now, let’s prepare for what we want to put on our visual board.